mikerenfro/df-map-export/README.md

 pause the game and run `export-diggable-areas` in DFHack.
 By default, `export-diggable-areas` will not show any fully subterranean elevations to reduce spoilers.
 Run it as `export-diggable-areas spoilers` (or any other parameter) to get exports from all elevations.
+This will write a set of elevation-*.txt files to the main Dwarf Fortress folder.

 ## Elevations folder